TomCrypto/AntTweakBar.NET/README.md

         context.HandleResize(this.ClientSize);
     }

+The preferred way of doing event handling is by using the `Handle*()` events, which means you have to do some event translation.
+However, if you are using a particular framework, it may be possible to use ready-made event handlers.
+For instance, if you are using WinForms and happen to have access to your form's `WndProc` (perhaps because you are already overriding it) then you can use `EventHandlerWin()` to handle all events except perhaps `HandleResize` in a single line of code.
+There is currently such support for WinForms, SFML (via SFML.Net) and SDL (untested).
+Using the generic handlers works anywhere, though.

-In general you *do* want to keep references to contexts, because you actually do want to destroy them when you close your windows.
+In general you *do* want to keep references to contexts, because you actually do need to destroy them when you close your windows.
 The different AntTweakBar.NET classes implement the `IDisposable` interface.
 When you dispose a bar, all variables inside it are implicitly disposed.
 When you dispose a context, all bars inside it are implicitly disposed.
 In other words, it is sufficient to dispose the contexts you create.
 It is very important to note that you must dispose the last context **before** terminating your graphics API.
 A symptom of failing to do this is an exception on shutdown pointing to the `Tw.Terminate()` function.
 Critically, this means you cannot just leave the contexts to be garbage-collected, as it will probably be too late by the time they are.
-If you implement context ownership sensibly, this should not be a problem.
+This should not be a problem in most sensible implementations.

 Notes on the Sample
 -------------------

 This repository contains a sample, among other things, which is intended to show what a concrete graphics tech demo using AntTweakBar.NET might look like.
 The sample is an interactive Newton fractal renderer, and is released under the same license as the wrapper.
 All of the relevant wrapper usage is in `Program.cs`, the rest is just, you know, code.
-It uses the [OpenTK framework](http://www.opentk.com/), and is cross-platform (OpenTK.dll will be fetched through NuGet - if you have compile errors, try a package restore).
+It uses the [OpenTK framework](http://www.opentk.com/), and is cross-platform (OpenTK will be fetched through NuGet - if you have compile errors, try a package restore).

 <p align="center">
 <img src="Screenshot.png" alt="Screenshot of the sample program"></img>